scottstanie/sentineleof/README.md

 This will put the executable `eof` on your path

-If you have a bunch of Sentinel 1 zip files (or unzipped SAFE folders), you can simply run
+After setting up your `~/.netrc` (see above), if you have a bunch of Sentinel 1 zip files (or unzipped SAFE folders), you can simply run

 ```bash
 eof